 Divorce attorney Leanne L. Ohle is a dedicated advocate who approaches every case with compassion and commitment to professional excellence.
 While she deals with legal processes every day, she never forgets that her clients are often intimidated and uncomfortable with lawyers and courts.
 This is why she takes the time to answer your questions honestly, letting you know with straightforward language what you can expect during each stage of the legal process.

-Finding the right family law attorney in Stuart is essential to help you uphold your legal rights and obtain what is fair.
-For divorce attorneys who will work tirelessly to ensure that your voice is heard, contact Leanne L. Ohle, P.A. today to schedule your legal consultation in Palm City or Stuart, Florida.
+Finding the right local family law attorney in Stuart is essential to help you uphold your legal rights and obtain what is fair.
+For divorce attorneys who will work tirelessly to ensure that your voice is heard, contact Leanne L. Ohle, P.A. today to schedule a free, no-obligation legal consultation.

 How long will it take to get a divorce?

 No simple answer exists to this question.
 Variables, such as disputes between splitting spouses, child custody and even the availability of court dates, influence the time frame of a divorce.
 An uncontested divorce with easily resolved issues may be wrapped up in roughly 3 months.
 However, many divorces have some contested elements that require the parties to negotiate, mediate or litigate in some way.
 The divorce time line then may extend to 1 to 2 years.